Torsion of the testis; Testicular ischemia; Testicular twisting

 The condition is more common during the first year of life and at the beginning of adolescence (puberty).
 However, it may happen in older men.

 Additional symptoms that may be associated with this disease:

-The health care provider will examine you.
+Your health care provider will examine you.
 The exam may show:

 You may have a Doppler ultrasound of the testicle to check the blood flow.
 There will be no blood flowing through the area if you have complete torsion.
-Blood flow may be reduced if the cord is partly twisted.
+Blood flow may be reduced if the spermatic cord is partly twisted.

 Most of the time, surgery is needed to correct the problem.
 The procedure involves untwisting the cord and sewing the testicle to the inside wall of the scrotum.
 Surgery should be done as soon as possible after symptoms begin.
 If it is performed within 6 hours, most of the testicle can be saved.